laragoldstein13/Microsoft-Defender-for-Cloud/Workflow automation/export-ghas-secrets/readme.md

-# Keep track of resource exemptions
+# Export GHAS Secrets in Email
 **Author: Lara Goldstein**

 With this automation playbook, you can notify stakeholders when a new secrets have been discovered through GitHub Advanced Security.